antoinecarme/pyaf/notebooks_sandbox/README.md

-PLEASE do not use these notebooks., These notebooks are used by the developper to perototype new features.
+PLEASE do not use these notebooks., These notebooks are used by the developper to prototype new features.

-They may use anything that can help, even potehr forecasting doftware.
+They may use anything that can help, even other forecasting software.

 PyAF is a complete development system, it contains its own documentation, tests, benchamrks  and prototyping work.